-We then use this dataset to construct a modular computer vision system for automating the first steps of cuneiform tablet annotation.
-We use a RetinaNet \cite{DBLP:journals/corr/abs-1708-02002} object detector to identify rectangular image regions containing a single cuneiform sign.
-This is modeled as a single-class object detection task, where we leave the problem of identifying the specific sign to a dedicated classification network.
-We find that this object detector can achieve a localization Average Precision at 50\% overlap (AP@50) of 0.78 across held-out test images, corresponding to a qualitatively effective sign detector.
-We perform ablation studies on both classification and bounding box detection tasks to estimate the value of additional labeled training examples, finding that the relative value of new training examples decreases as dataset size increases.

-The identity of a sign is determined by a 141-class image classifier trained on ground-truth hotspot regions.
-We first evaluate this classifier on held-out ground-truth hotspot regions to assess the difficulty of the recognition task, finding an average top-5 held-out accuracy of 0.89.
-We observe a degradation in top-5 accuracy to 0.8 when performing inference on hotspot regions predicted by the pre-trained detector.
-Finally, hotspot locations are sorted into discrete text lines using a variant of the Sequential RANSAC algorithm \cite{938625}.
-End-to-end systems similar to this exist \cite{DBLP:journals/corr/RenHG015}, but we chose to design our pipeline with modularity in mind, inspired by other work in computationally-efficient text localization \cite{DBLP:journals/corr/abs-1910-00663}.
-Sub-components from diverse data sources could then be fine-tuned or retrained separately.
-However, we find that the sequence reconstruction accuracy as measured by Character Error Rate (CER) is relatively poor, achieving a CER of 0.69.
+In this paper, we present a modular computer vision pipeline that leverages the richly annotated PFA dataset to localize and classify Elamite cuneiform signs.
+We use state-of-the-art computer vision methods, which can be applied largely off-the-shelf due to the quality and type of annotations in the PFA.
+This is the first work of its kind that exploits the potential of this dataset, as well as the first to address the automated recognition of Elamite cuneiform.
+We then propose a multi-stage computer vision pipeline using a RetinaNet \cite{DBLP:journals/corr/abs-1708-02002} object detector to identify rectangular image regions containing a single cuneiform sign, then feed identified signs to a 141-class image classifier trained on ground truth sign data.
+Finally, we convert hotspot locations to discrete lines using a variant of the Sequential RANSAC algorithm \cite{938625}.

+We perform a detailed analysis of each stage in this pipeline, with the goal of understanding the difficulty of each subtask (sign detection, sign classification, sequence transliteration) to determine the practical utility of such a pipeline.
+We find that the computer vision methods are able to localize signs and provide ranked suggestions as to the identity of each sign.
+We anticipate that these vision-based methodologies will provide a useful ``initial guess" for scholars annotating new Elamite tablets.

+Additionally, we evaluate the end-to-end sequence transliteration performance of this vision-based method.
 While the hotspot detector and sign classifier in concert are able to provide useful suggestions to cuneiformists, a fully end-to-end transliteration system will likely require explicit modeling of linguistic context.
 We outline a path forward to incorporate linguistic information in future work to eventually produce complete tablet transliterations from an unannotated image.
+We also provide some preliminary evidence that sign detection models trained on Elamite cuneiform have some applicability to other periods and languages, although we leave further exploration of cross-language cuneiform model transfer to future work.